women history month

 Gladys Noon Spellman

-Gladys Noon Spellman was an educator in the Prince George’s County Public Schools System and president of the Prince George’s County Council of PTAs.
-She was the first woman elected to the Board of Commissioners of Prince George’s County.
-Additionally, she served in the highest capacity for County officials nationwide when she became the first woman elected president of the National Association of Counties.
+Gladys Noon Spellman was an educator in the Prince George’s County Public Schools System and served as president of the Prince George’s County Council of PTAs.
+She made history as the first woman elected to the Prince George’s County Board of Commissioners.
+Additionally, she held the prestigious position of being the first woman elected president of the National Association of Counties, representing county officials nationwide.

-In 1974, she was elected to the United States Congress where she was instrumental in sponsoring legislation to prevent discrimination based on marital status and prohibiting discrimination against the handicapped and elderly.
+In 1974, she was elected to the United States Congress, where she played a key role in sponsoring legislation to prevent discrimination based on marital status and to prohibit discrimination against individuals with disabilities and the elderly.

 Criteria